2017 Has Been A Rough Year For Evangelicals

 "These particular findings arrive at a time when many evangelicals are questioning whether the term is still a term we ought to be using," says Scott McConnell, who directed the LifeWay survey.
 "It's a reminder to this community that 'evangelical' is about beliefs."

 The proselytizing element of evangelicalism is inherent in the terminology.
-The word evangel derives from Latin, Greek, Old English and French and roughly means good news.
-The word gospel likewise stems from the Old English words "god," or good, and "spel," or story.
+The word "evangel" derives from Latin, Greek, Old English and French and roughly means good news.
+The word "gospel" likewise stems from the Old English words "god," or good, and "spel," or story.
 In the view of some purist evangelicals, it is precisely that tradition of spreading the good news of salvation through Christ that may be threatened by a preoccupation with conservative social issues and culture wars.

 In recent years, the evangelical label has had increasingly strong political connotations, with pollsters and news organizations paying closer attention to the "evangelical vote" and evangelicals themselves becoming more passionate about politics.